AlbertP3/OpenBackup/README.md

            *rconfmode       - args for rsync if is_conf *rlogfilename    - where to save logs from rsync *rlogfileformat  - rsync logs format
-            mkdirs          - list of dirs to create before backup begins monitor         - Monitor for supporting rsync.
-Available - tree
+            mkdirs          - list of dirs to create before backup begins.
+Untracked monitor         - Monitor for supporting rsync.
+Available - tree defaultdst      - path to recourse to if dst was not provided.
+Defaults to '.'
             cmd:
                 post        - list of commands to run after the backup is done pre         - list of commands to run before the backup starts'''